irehankhan/pod-names-minikube/README.md

 |-----------|--------------------|-------------|------------------------|

 ```
-Assuming you have a Kubernetes cluster and have deployed a service named flaskapp-service-3 in the default namespace with a target port of 82 and an external URL of http://192.168.49.2:31993, here are the general steps:
+We have a Kubernetes cluster and have deployed a service named flaskapp-service-3 in the default namespace with a target port of 82 and an external URL of http://192.168.49.2:31993, here are the general steps:

 1. Create a LoadBalancer service:
 Ensure that your service is of type LoadBalancer.
 This will instruct Kubernetes to provision an external load balancer.